Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 The public page shows a progress indicator as questions are answered, and a review step summarizing every answer before the final submit.
 After submitting, the user lands on a status page showing their response's current state (Pending, Under Review, Approved, or Rejected), which they can return to later from the link they were given or from **My Submissions** (`https://cakey.bot/my-form-submissions`), reachable from the user menu once signed in - this lists everything they've submitted across every server that uses Cakey Bot.

+Required questions and invalid answers are caught before the review step, across every page rather than only the one being looked at.
+Each question needing attention is outlined with the reason underneath it, and the page jumps to the first one.

+The submitter also gets a DM confirming the submission, with a **View Submission** button linking to their status page.

+## Editing a Submission

+A submitter can change their answers from their status page for as long as the response hasn't been decided.
+Once a reviewer approves or rejects it, editing is refused - what the reviewer acted on stays as they read it.

+Editing a response:
+* Rewrites the message in the Submit Channel so reviewers see the current answers, marked as edited.
+* Keeps the previous answers as a revision.
+* Sends the submitter a DM confirming the change.

 # Reviewing Responses

+Responses can be decided from either the dashboard or Discord.

-From the Forms page, open a form's Responses to see everything submitted to it.
+**From the dashboard:** open a form's Responses from the Forms page to see everything submitted to it.
 Each response can be approved or rejected with optional reviewer notes attached.

+**From Discord:** when a form has Require Approval enabled, its submission message in the Submit Channel carries **Accept** and **Deny** buttons.
+Denying opens a box asking for a reason, which is passed on to the submitter.
+Who may press them is controlled by Reviewer Roles (see [Approval & Rejection Actions](#approval-rejection-actions)); with none set, anyone holding **`Manage Server`** or **`Administrator`** can.
+Once decided, the message records who decided it and the buttons are removed.

 Deciding a response:
 * Runs the role changes configured for that outcome (Approval/Rejection Actions above).